MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

   - Foundational architecture as your starting point for a production-grade deployment is described in [Baseline highly available zone-redundant web application](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant).

-- Build implementation expertise using product documentation:
+- Build implementation expertise by using product documentation:

   - [App Service](/azure/app-service/)